Matt Barnes Defends LeBron James, Rips 'Dumbass President' Donald Trump

 The tweet came after James' interview with CNN's Don Lemon in which he said of Trump, "What I've noticed over the past few months, he's kinda used sports to kinda divide us, and that's something that I can't relate to."

-It wasn't the first time James criticized the president considering he subtweeted him and called him a "bum" when he rescinded a White House invitation for the Golden State Warriors.
+It wasn't the first time James criticized the president.
+He subtweeted Trump and called him a "bum" when the president rescinded a White House invitation for the Golden State Warriors.

 While there is clearly tension between James and Trump, as well as the sports world as a whole and the president, Melania Trump's spokesperson Stephanie Grisham said the First Lady would be willing to visit James' I Promise school and was supportive of the Los Angeles Lakers star's work in the community, per Jonathan Lemire of the Associated Press.